-After a lengthy battle, a jockey who fell from his horse at the first hurdle during a steeplechase at Cheltenham Racecourse has received £58,000 in compensation.
+After a lengthy battle, a jockey who fell from his horse at the first hurdle during a steeplechase at Cheltenham Racecourse has received £58,000 in horse riding compensation.

 The jump jockey said that the perimeter fence was too close to the hurdle and that the fence had not been correctly cushioned.

-The accident happened in November 2006 when the jockey was riding around the perimeter of the steeplechase course when he hit a post and suffered serious head injuries and a fractured pelvis.
+The accident happened in November 2006 when the jockey was riding around the perimeter of the steeplechase course when he hit a post and suffered a serious head injury and a fractured pelvis.

 A decision was reached in June last year when it was confirmed that the post was adequately padded in the event of an accident.
 The jockey was not satisfied with the decision and he contested it in the Court of Appeal following a hearing.